 It would codify in New York the protections currently recognized by the US Supreme Court, treat abortion as health care (instead of as a criminal act), protect health care providers who perform these vital services, and enshrine the constitutional standard that women can access abortion care throughout pregnancy when her health or life is at risk or the fetus is not viable.
 Ultimately, it affirms that it’s a fundamental right for a woman to have control over her own body in New York State.

 So what’s the hold up?

-The bill has already passed the New York State Assembly.
-It now needs to pass the New York State Senate—and that’s where we have a problem.
-For the past three years, the bill has stalled in the Senate.
-Rally+Rise believes that if we organize ourselves and put pressure on elected officials, we can change that in 2017.
+The bill needs to pass the New York State Senate—and that’s where we have a problem.
+For the past four years, the bill has stalled in the Senate.
+Rally+Rise believes that if we organize ourselves and put pressure on elected officials, we can change that in 2018.

 I’m in!
 What’s the game plan?

 Glad you asked: Check out our Action Plan, which outlines what you can do to make a difference.
 (Spoiler: You actually have way more power than you realize.)
 Also check out our upcoming events, as we’ve always got something in the works—from letter-writing parties to super-informative panels and workshops.
 And if you’re still not sure what to do, just email us and we’ll get you set up!